PaulFWatts/hello_world_linux/README.md

-# Hello World - Windows
+# Hello World - Linux

 This repo provides a minimal working project, utilising a "Hello World" program, to provide a starter project for the languages and IDE's I use.
 Additional Frameworks, Libraries or Stacks can then be added as required.